Rathfriland: Education

 Primary schools in the area include Iveagh Primary School (a coeducational primary school that educates around 350 pupils aged from 3 to 11) and St Mary's Primary School.

 Rathfriland High School is a local secondary school.

 Transport

 Rathfriland was served by Ballyroney railway station, only a few miles away.
 Goods and passengers were transported from the station to the village.
 The former GNR (I) line between Banbridge and Newcastle was shut down in 1955 by the UTA.

 Translink now operates daily services between Rathfriland and Banbridge, Newry and Newcastle.

 Sport

-Rathfriland Rangers F.C. play association football in the NIFL Premier Intermediate League.
+Rathfriland Rangers F.C. play association football in the NIFL Championship.